aristanetworks/goarista/README.md

 Provides `ListenTCPWithTOS()`, which is a replacement for `net.ListenTCP()` that allows specifying the ToS (Type of Service), to specify DSCP / ECN / class of service flags to use for incoming connections.
+Requires `go1.9`.

 ## key